Parent Financial Aid Information

 Before you help your student file their FAFSA, you'll need to get an FSA ID.
 An FSA ID serves as your electronic signature and gives you access to Federal Student Aid's online systems.
 To create an FSA ID visit the Federal Student Aid site.
-Once you have an FSA ID, you can help your student file the FAFSA by using the IRS Data Retrieval tool to pull your completed 2016 taxes into the 2018-19 FAFSA.
+Once you have an FSA ID, you can help your student file the FAFSA by giving concent to pull your completed 2022 federal irs taxes into the 2024-25 FAFSA.

-Estimated award letters are sent in December to newly admitted students who complete the FAFSA and all required paperwork in a timely manner.
-Official award letters are sent early March.
-Remind your student to check their URSA and BearMail accounts frequently for aid updates.
-Your student should accept or deny his or her financial aid award through URSA by June 15.
+Award letters are sent in April to newly admitted students who complete the FAFSA and all required paperwork in a timely manner.
+Remind your student to check their Ursa and BearMail accounts frequently for aid updates.
+Your student should accept or deny his or her financial aid award through Ursa by June 15.

 UNC Scholarship Application

 UNC’s Scholarship Application opens in early January.
 Your student should complete the application every year by February 1 to be eligible for any UNC scholarship.
 Your student can search scholarships offered at unco.edu/ofa/scholarships.

 Colorado Opportunity Fund (COF) Stipend

 If your student is a Colorado Resident have your student apply for the COF stipend.
 If your student doesn't apply for the stipend, then your student will pay the full tuition rate.
 Here are the steps your student needs to take to apply: